segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 <!---![Configure logging](images/05_logging.png) --->

 ### Secure the cluster
-12. Create or select an **EC2 key pair**.
+12. On Step 4: Security, in the Security Options section, create or select an **EC2 key pair**.
 13. Choose the appropriate roles in the **EC2 instance profile**.
-14. Expand the EC2 security group section and select the appropriate security groups for the Master and Core & Task types.
+14. Expand the EC2 security groups section and select the appropriate security groups for the Master and Core & Task types.
-15. Update any additional security options, then select **Create cluster**.
+15. Select **Create cluster**.

  <!--- ![Secure the cluster](images/06_secure-cluster.png)

 The image uses the default settings.
 You can make these settings more restrictive, if required. --->

 > note ""
-> **NOTE:** If you are updating the EMR cluster for your Data Lakes instance, note the EMR cluster ID.
+> **NOTE:** If you are updating the EMR cluster for an existing Data Lakes instance, note the EMR cluster ID on the confirmation page.

 ## Step 3 - Create an Access Management role and policy